-Fire Roasted Salsa is easy to make with canned tomatoes!
-This blender salsa recipe creates a simple but delicious snack with bold flavors!
+This Fire Roasted Salsa Recipe is easy to make with canned tomatoes!
+Homemade blender salsa creates a simple but delicious snack with bold flavors!
 The best part is, it only takes 5 minutes to feed your craving!!

-Fire-roasted tomatoes, diced jalapeno, onion, and garlic come together to create a magnificent base for this salsa, but the addition of fresh cilantro and lime juice really takes it over the top.
+Fire-roasted tomatoes, diced jalapeno, onion, and garlic come together to create a magnificent base for this roasted salsa recipe, but the addition of fresh cilantro and lime juice really takes it over the top.

-- Place ingredients into a blender.
+- Add ingredients to a blender.
 Add onion, jalapeno, and garlic to the bowl of a blender.

 - Pulse to combine.
 Pulse until the ingredients are your desired size, about 5 or 6 times.
 If you want chunkier salsa, just stop pulsing sooner.

-One of my favorite things about this recipe is that I can customize the heat level depending on who I’m serving it to.
+One of my favorite things about this fire roasted salsa recipe is that I can customize the heat level depending on who I’m serving it to.

 To increase or decrease the spiciness, this is what you will need to do: